JesperHonders/ultimateFrisbee/README.md

 And we didn't knew how much rounds there were inside

 Then we decided to use filters to just get what we need from the api, this drasticly improved polling time.
 We filtered the api request for the round numbers on forced bytes, this made the api request almost instant.

+We were continiously changing how the app should work and iterate troughout the entire first 4 weeks.
+Based on some talks we've had with players we decided to get rid of the seperate detail page and instead build in a detail page in the results list itself.
+So the detail page and list would be in one page.
+This was the biggest change this week.

 ## Week 4